logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 framework.
 One additional indicator was added to the mental health KPIs as a result of the new framework, bringing the total to 14.

 9 of the 14 KPI reports will ultimately be available via the PMHC MDS.
-7 are currently available.

 .. contents:: Available category D reports
    :local: